 3. Turn down the heat when you leave

 Phone.
 Keys.
-Wallet and….thermostat!
-Turning down the heat before you leave the house, when you’re not enjoying it, can save you from the heat of a more expensive utility bill.
+Wallet and - thermostat!
+Turning down the heat before you leave the house when you’re not using it can save you from the heat of a more expensive utility bill.
 No need to keep an empty house cooking.
-Turn the thermostat down a few degrees before you’re out for the day (but not too cool - You don’t want to risk any pipes bursting).
+Turn the thermostat down a few degrees before you’re out for the day (but not too cool - you don’t want to risk any pipes bursting).
 If you have a programmable thermostat, you can automatically have it bring the heat down a bit during the day.